LPeng625/CGCNet/README.md

 # CGCNet
 This is the official code repository for "CGCNet: Road Extraction from Remote Sensing Image  with Compact Global Context-Aware".
+The SW-XJU road dataset will be publicly available.

 ## 1.Training